 Many corporations, as well as government laws, set the rules for the data that each firm may keep or use.
 Although Microsoft tries to include dynamic compliance elements such as HIPAA Business Associate Agreements, EU Safe Harbor, and so on into Office 365, some compliance capabilities are not covered by the Office 365 integration.
 Other compliance concerns may arise as a result of cloud storage.
 Companies must ensure that they are not in violation of any ownership rules or agreements with their customers or the government.

 Any company’s archiving needs are being determined by the domain they are working on, their client-side, and so forth.
-These are not precisely specified by Office 365 setup, but must be fully meet by Office 365 suit if the organization wants to rely totally on it.
+These are not precisely specified by Office 365 setup, but must be fully met by Office 365 suit if the organization wants to rely totally on it.
 Many third-party archiving players provide Office 365 with specific plans that allow businesses to continue utilizing existing archiving technologies and techniques after migrating to Office 365.

 Every day, businesses deal with a huge volume of data and must regularly search for and discover documents.
 As a result, they require an effective e-discovery and indexing infrastructure.
 Examples include lawsuit Early Assessment, information requests, internal investigations, and so forth.
 Office 365 offers some eDiscovery features, however, they are still quite not in use in meeting the requirements of any corporation.
+And in this way, we can conclude it in Office 365 migration best practices.

 Although Office 365 has been designed to be very efficient and error-free, it is still insufficient to eliminate all chances of failure.
 Email, messaging, and collaboration tools are the foundations of any organization, on which they blindly rely.
 As a result, most businesses that use Office 365 are advised to use some of the professional services that are available to improve disaster recovery capabilities.